committed to helping you on your journey to recovery

 settings and can help patients learning to use prosthetics, orthotics, and mobility aids such as wheelchairs.
 They are part of a team wholly dedicated to using the latest technologies and evidence-based techniques to help you get moving again.

 Occupational therapy helps patients develop or regain the ability to carry out everyday tasks at home, work and in social settings.
 This can include working on fine and gross motor skills, coordination, and sensory skills to help you do things like shower, drive a car, and use a pen.
 Occupational therapists help patients who’ve suffered both physical and cognitive impairments and work as part of a team in your care.
-Our team includes a certified hand therapist and a stroke clinical specialist.
+Our team includes certified hand therapists.